DivyashreeAdi/Meditation-Space/README.md

 # meditation-app
-Meditation website - will help help people to be calm and anxiety free
+Meditation website - will help people to be calm and anxiety free